-If your house feels a bit too small, should you stay where you are and improve or buy a new property?
-Here are some pros and cons.
+If your house feels a bit too small, should you stay where you are and improve?
+Or should you buy a new property?
+Here are some pros and cons to consider if you’re thinking about whether to move house or improve your home.

 Moving house: the fees and charges